 Relatively Easier Driving Test

 One of the main attractions of the residential driving course is that the residence tends to be in a quieter part of the country.
-Many courses are situated in the countryside, meaning less traffic, no dual carriageways and a shorter driving test queue, meaning you’re more likely to get a test slot at the end of your scheduled tuition.
+Many courses are situated in the countryside, meaning less traffic, no dual carriageways and a shorter driving test waiting times, meaning you’re more likely to get a test slot at the end of your scheduled tuition.
 Quiet test centres often have higher pass rates then centres in the major towns and cities and this is a draw for anyone thinking of booking this course.

 What Do I Need To Be Aware Off?